 Some bed retailers, like Dreams in the UK, have gone even further and invested in in-store tools that diagnose a customer’s size, weight, and sleeping position before asking a number of questions in order to give the best possible advice.
 This takes the in-store guided selling experience one step further in order to provide the customer with the best possible advice.

 So, this begs the question: Why are so many retailers happy to provide such a consultative, conversational, and guided selling experience in-store, but then rely on customers to find the right products for themselves online?
 This is where online guided selling comes in.

 Guided selling: Taking the in-store experience online

-The main aim of online guided selling is to replicate the in-store consultative experience in order to provide a targeted list of products to a customer based on their answers to a series of questions.
+The main aim of online guided selling is to replicate the in-store consultative experience in order to provide a targeted list of products to a customer based on their answers to a series of questions, akin to contextual selling.

 This may be as simple as asking a few questions about who will be using the products, what the budget is, and what color they want, but can also be a much more involved process with the questions asked being based on the answers to previous questions in a form of a decision tree.
 The goal of the string of questions asked is to mimic the conversational questions that an in-store assistant may ask the customer.

 To complete in today’s omni-channel experience economy, businesses need to provide their customers with an online experience which is as good as, if not better than, they will get in-store.
 This is especially important when the products being purchased are technical or complex, or where the customer may not always know what they want.

 These businesses have invested heavily in their in-store experience and the training of their staff to become product experts, as they know that this is what customers expect so why do many rely on customers working it out themselves online?